nidhip05/nidhip05/README.md

 # 👋 Hello, I'm Nidhi Patel

 ### A Frontend Developer
 Welcome to my GitHub profile!
-I specialize in creating smooth and user-friendly web interfaces, focusing on frontend development.
 With a solid background in building professional websites and applications, I'm skilled in React, Next, Vue, JavaScript, HTML, CSS, and more.
 I love learning and have worked on over 11 projects, aiming to stay updated with the latest tech trends.

 ## 🚀 Technical Skill :
 - **Languages**: HTML, CSS, JavaScript